Open Accessibility Menu

 Afternoon Report:

-Resident-led case presentations twice weekly while on inpatient services.
+Afternoon reports are resident-led case presentations held twice weekly and attended by residents on inpatient services including wards, ICU, specialty, and elective rotations.
 This is the traditional “morning report” but just at the end of the day so that clinical work is not disrupted.
-Attendings including specialists are invited to participate.
+Attendings, including specialists, participate.
+Presentations are based on patients cared for on wards, ICU, and specialty rotations.
+This report is held in the resident inpatient workroom at the hospital.

 Ambulatory curriculum: